This post is part of our honeymoon series. You can read more about it here.

 This installation was my favorite.
 It’s fun wandering through the maze of LED “crystals” and seeing what color they’ll change to next

-Here are a few tips for visiting teamLab Borderless:
+Here are my top tips for visiting teamLab Borderless:

 - Buy tickets online: If you want to guarantee entry, make sure to buy tickets online.
 Tickets can sell out in advance so book early.